heyimdima/ContactManagmentSystem/README.md

 ## What I Learned

 I learned a lot about operator overloading and how to implement this concept into a real solution, and I find operator overloading very useful and necessary.
-Also, I have imporved my C++ skills throug this practice.
+Also, I have imporved my C++ skills through this practice.

 ***